-How to use heart rate zones to improve your running
+How to use heart rate zones in your workouts

-Don’t get stuck running at the same intensity and the same distance every time.
-Use the heart zone calculator to create a routine where you run in all five heart rate zones.
+Don’t get stuck working out at the same intensity or running the same distance every time.
+Use the heart zone calculator to create a routine where you train in all five heart rate zones.

 If you liked this post, don’t forget to share so that others can find it, too.